Can Wi-Fi Owners See What Sites I Visit on My Phone?

 1. Open your internet browser.

-2. Type in your router’s IP address and hit Enter.
+2. Type in your router’s IP address (this is different from your public IP address) and hit Enter.
 Most routers default to either 192.168.0.1 or 192.168.1.1.
-If this doesn’t work, check the back or underside of the router – it should be listed on the device.
+If this doesn’t work, check the back or underside of the router – it should be listed somewhere on the device.

 Remember to use your specific router IP for this step

 1. Log in with your router’s username and password.
-If you haven’t updated your logins, you can find the default credentials on your router.
-Typically it’s one of these combinations: admin/password, admin/1234, admin/admin, or root/root.
+If you haven’t updated these details, you can find the default credentials on your router.

 You’ll need authorization to access router logs